Skip to main content

 :::info Orphan cleanup (1.6.0) Since 1.6.0, sync unlinks files previously emitted by hatch3r but no longer produced, tracked per-adapter via managedFilesByAdapter in hatch.json.
 Four safety refusals prevent accidental deletion: user-wrapped content, paths outside adapter roots, non-hatch3r- basenames, and no-history first-run. :::

-Run after manually editing canonical files or when generated files get out of sync.
+Run after editing anything under .hatch3r/overrides/, upgrading hatch3r, or when generated files get out of sync.
 Preserves content outside managed blocks in markdown files.
 Warns if project specs in docs/specs/ are stale (>7 days without update).

-In a workspace, sync cascades content from the workspace .agents/ into each sub-repo, applying per-repo overrides from workspace.json.
+In a workspace, sync generates tool-specific files in each sub-repo from the bundled canonical content plus the workspace-level selection and any per-repo overrides from workspace.json.
 Sub-repos receive independent copies (not symlinks).

 hatch3r update